 The irony in this fragment is that François employs the tools of the literary critic to relate to election night only to miss the picture altogether.
 In a reductio ad absurdum, instead of addressing the content of election night with the weighty issues at stake, the elections represent for the narrator a genre of television programming with a distinct narrative structure.
 Hence, François analyzes the generic techniques used to produce the impression of a historic moment, as if all of it is nothing more than the demonstration of pragmatic poetics.
 As a university professor, François preserves the inalienable assets of an expansive French culture but exhibits a lack of interest in reality; consequently, he and his ilk are irrelevant to political life.

 In his efforts to avoid getting involved or contaminated by reality, he goes so far as to flee to the provinces.
 His profound apathy is displayed in a scene that inverts moral hierarchies: hungry and running out of gas, François stops at a gas station to refill his tank and finds that it has been looted.
 He discovers the cashier lying on the floor in a pool of blood, but does not flinch: “Après une brève hésitation, je pris dans les rayonnages un sandwich thon crudités, une bière sans alcool et le guide Michelin” (Houellebecq 129) ‘After a moment’s hesitation, I helped myself to a tuna-vegetable sandwich from the sandwich shelf, a non-alcoholic beer, and a Michelin guide’ (Stein 104).
-The corpse failing to elicit any further attention or action whilst the protagonist’s hesitation refers to his inability to pay due to the lack of a cash register or a cashier to take his money is a satirical hyperbolic subversion accentuating societal aversion..
+The corpse failing to elicit any further attention or action while the protagonist hesitates due solely to his inability to pay in the absence of a cash register or a cashier to take his money is a satirical hyperbolic subversion accentuating societal aversion.
 And François is not alone in his apathy:

 Pendant plusieurs années, et sans doute même plusieurs dizaines d’années, Le Monde, ainsi plus généralement que tous les journaux de centre-gauche, c’est-à-dire en réalité tous les journaux, avaient régulièrement dénoncé les ‘Cassandres’ qui prévoyaient une guerre civile entre les immigrés musulmans et les populations autochtones d’Europe occidentale.
 Comme me l’avait expliqué un de mes collègues qui enseignait la littérature grecque, cette utilisation du mythe de Cassandre était au fond curieuse […] En somme, Cassandre offrait l’exemple de prédictions pessimistes constamment réalisées, et il semblait bien, à voir les faits ; que les journalistes de contre-gauche ne fassent que répéter l’aveuglement des Troyens.
 (Houellebecq 55-56)